margue/camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/group/members/options.md

 ---

 The OPTIONS request allows checking for the set of available operations that the currently authenticated user can perform on the resource.
-If the user can perform an operation or not may depend on various things, including the users authorizations to interact with this resource and the internal configuration of the process engine.
+If the user can perform an operation or not may depend on various things, including the users authorizations to interact with this resource and the internal context of the process engine.

 # Method